foo123/Contemplate/README.md

 * Simple and light-weight ( __just 2 classes__ , one for php and one for javascript, no other dependencies)

-* __Fast__ , can cache templates both in PHP and Javascript dynamically (filesystem caching of compiled templates can be added easily)
+* __Fast__ , can cache templates both in PHP and Javascript dynamically (filesystem caching has 2 modes, NOUPDATE and AUTOUPDATE which re-creates the cached template if original template has changed, useful for debugging)

 * Syntax very close to PHP (there was an effort to keep the engine syntax as __close to PHP syntax__ as possible, to avoid learning another language syntax)